 What is Habitat III?

-What’s the opportunity in this event?
+What was the opportunity in this event?

 What exactly is sustainable development?